 Where Government guidance permits it, we will allow residents to have guests in line with this advice.
 Residents should sign guests in at reception and may also log guests via the iQ app or resident portal.
 All guests are required to sign in prior to being allowed into the property.
 Guests must also register their visit using the NHS test and trace app

 For the safety and protection of other residents and staff, we ask that residents and their guests remain in their room or studio, and do not use common spaces around the property.

 If you are self-isolating and you have arranged for a friend or family member to bring you essential food supplies or medicines, they can bring this up to you or leave it at reception and a member of staff will put this outside your door for collection.

-We will continue to carry out essential maintenance, room cleaning and works as required.
+We will continue to carry out essential maintenance and works as required.
 In these instances, social distancing will be strictly adhered to and staff will wear Personal Protective Equipment (PPE) where appropriate.

 In the event of a fire alarm, please evacuate the building as you would normally even if you are self-isolating, where possible, keep at least two metres (about three steps) away from other people.

 We ask all residents to be vigilant in terms of preventing fires and in particular false alarms at a period when emergency services responses may be stretched due to sickness.
 We all have a role to play, so please:

 If you don’t find what you’re looking for, please get in touch with [email protected].